quasientio/pal/README.md

 Quickly build and install, running unittests: `mvn install -DskipITs`

+The above command skips integration tests.
+To run these as well, follow the instructions in the [itt README](itt/README.md).

 ### License

 Pal is made available as open source under the terms of the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-3.0).